junxit/us-congress-bills-110/metadata.md

 - 2008-06-18 — Introduced in House
 - 2008-06-18 — Introduced in House
 - 2008-06-18 — Referred to the House Committee on House Administration.
+- 2008-07-15 — Considered under suspension of the rules. (consideration: CR H6535-6536)
+- 2008-07-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6296.
+- 2008-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-15 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill.
+- 2008-07-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6535)
+- 2008-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6535)